Feedback in Dynamical Systems

 Global Variables

-Recall that simulation models in this course typically include a setup phase that sets the model parameters and initializes any global variables.
+Recall that simulation models in this book typically include a setup phase that sets the model parameters and initializes any global variables.
 The initial values of the global variables often depend on the model parameters.

 At this point, there are two global variables in the computational model.
 The first is relpop, which holds the current population relative to the sustainable population.
-(So relpop is the `source-code`_ variable that corresponds to the \(p\) in the mathematical discussion above.)
+(So relpop is the source-code variable that corresponds to the \(p\) in the mathematical discussion above.)
 Given the values of model parameters, initialize relpop to P0 / Pss.
 Second, as a convenience, the model includes a global variable named ticks.
-This variable should track the number of iterations of the model step, so intialize ticks to \(0\) during the setup phase.
+This variable should track the number of iterations of the model step, so initialize ticks to \(0\) during the setup phase.

 Global Variables in the Logistic-Growth Model